chuan-yu/Neighbourhood-Map/README.md

 # Neighbourhood Map Project

 ## Introduction
 This is a Javascript web app to show restaurants on a neighbourhood map.
+The main functionalities are:

-The app displays a list of restaurants in the neighbourhood and mark their locations on Google Map.
-The details of the restaurant are displayed on the InfoWindow of the map.
+- Display restaurants in the neighbourhood in a list view and Google Map view
+- Details of the restaurants are displayed on the Google Maps InfoWindow
+- Live search
+- Data are loaded asynchorously

-## API Used
+## Technologies Used

+- JQuery
+- Ajax
-1. Google Maps
+- Google Maps API
-2. Google Places
+- Google Places API
-3. Four Square
+- Four Square API

 ## Steps to Run the Programme
 Open index.html using a web browser.